aksommerville/fullmoon4/README.md

 ### April

-- [ ] MacOS native platform.
+- [x] MacOS native platform.
-- [ ] Handle gamepad hats. eg Black-on-black gamepad on the MacBook.
+- [ ] web: Handle gamepad hats. eg Black-on-black gamepad on the MacBook.
 - [x] Web and gl2 renderers: Can we draw the hero on top, after pan transitions?
 So she's not cut in half.
 - [x] Try moving the desert entrance south to mitigate the fast-switch of songs.
 - - Or maybe wall off desert from forest?